crashware/Metasign/README.md

 # Getting Started
 ### Generating a Key Pair
-Currently keys are generated using a SECP384R1 curve and can be displayed as a string or written as files to a chosen directory.
+Currently keys are generated using a SECP384R1 curve and can be displayed as a string or written as files.

 - **Generate and display keys**:
 `python3 ecdh.py`